-Volkswagen Beetle Models:
+Volkswagen Beetle Repair and Maintenance

 One or both head lights may not work due to premature head light bulb burnout and/or bulb harness failure.
 Care should be taken to inspect the head light harness connector for damage when replacing bulbs.
 Damaged connectors should be replaced.